Cost of Living in Boquete, Panama

 We asked people how much they someone comfortably live on in Boquete, they wrote:

 "The cost of living in Boquete is generally considered to be quite affordable.
 Groceries, restaurants, and other basic necessities are generally quite inexpensive, and the cost of housing is also quite reasonable.
-Utilities are also relatively inexpensive, and the overall cost of living is much lower than in many other parts of the world," remarked one expat in Boquete.
+Utilities are also relatively inexpensive, and the overall cost of living is much lower than in many other parts of the world," said one expat in Boquete.

 Get Quotes